AllaRomasheva/allaromasheva.github.io/_posts/en/2023/2023-10-31-rounded-corners.md

 ---
-title: Why do we round corners ?
+title: Why do we round corners?
 description: Rounded corners everywhere.
 But why are rounded corners so popular?
 category: en
 source: